Continuous Controls Monitoring gains momentum

 Scrutiny

-The growing and changing threat landscape has led to significant increase in security spending and an understandable tendency to buy the latest security tools to address the evolving threats.
+The growing and changing threat landscape has led to a significant increase in security spending and an understandable tendency to buy the latest security tools to address the evolving threats.
 Enterprises don’t want to be caught out by a lack of tooling.
 This means there’s a proliferation of tools and a growing number of security silos.

 Together, these produce an overwhelming amount of data that is fragmented, often contradictory, and lacks business context (and even the context of all of those other tools).
 This approach is fundamentally flawed.

-The tools know where they are but don’t know where they are not, and cannot provide a reliable view.
+The tools know where ‘they are’ but don’t know where ‘they are not’, and cannot provide a reliable view.
 The tools are simply not designed to communicate together or present a joined-up picture for the security team and they are unable to translate that data into the language of the business.

-Despite the increased security spend, the number of breaches continues to risewhich then leads to greater levels of scrutiny of the security function.
-This scrutiny comes from inside the organisation (the board, audit, GRC, lines of businessand from external bodies (with increasing regulatory pressure).
+Despite the increased security spend, the number of breaches continues to rise, which then leads to greater levels of scrutiny of the security function.
+This scrutiny comes from inside the organisation (the board, audit, GRC, lines of business) and from external bodies (with increasing regulatory pressure).

 It’s creating something of a self-fulfilling negative spin: